lgtm-migrator/fetch/README.md

 The intuitive and declarative pipeline structure illustrates the logical flow of the communication between the client and the server.
-Errors now could be easily handled within context, and the type of the error is totally defined by yourself.
+Errors now could be easily handled within context, and the type of the error is defined by yourself.

 The `create` function defined above will give you a `TaskEither<ErrorKind, CreateUserResult>`, you could continue applying